 Why is substance abuse so common among people living with mental illness?
 There are several possible explanations:

-Facilities in the ARS network offer specialized treatment for patients living with co-occurring disorders.
+Facilities in the ARS network offer specialized treatment for clients living with co-occurring disorders.
 We understand that these patients require an intensive, highly personal approach to care.
-That’s why we tailor each treatment plan for co-occurring disorders to the patient’s diagnosis, medical history, psychological needs, and emotional condition.
+That’s why we tailor each treatment plan for co-occurring disorders to the client’s diagnosis, medical history, psychological needs, and emotional condition.

-Treatment for co-occurring disorders must begin with a complete neuropsychological evaluation to determine the patient’s needs, identify his or her personal strengths, and find potential barriers to recovery.
-Using this information, the treatment team can develop a specialized plan of care that addresses the patient’s substance abuse and mental illness concurrently.
+Treatment for co-occurring disorders must begin with a complete neuropsychological evaluation to determine the client’s needs, identify their personal strengths, and find potential barriers to recovery.
+Using this information, the treatment team can develop a specialized plan of care that addresses the client’s substance abuse and mental illness concurrently.

 At ARS, we make it a priority to treat co-occurring disorders within the same program, using the following methods:

-Therapists treating patients with co-occurring disorders must empower and encourage these individuals at all steps of the process.
+Therapists treating clients with co-occurring disorders must empower and encourage these individuals at all steps of the process.
 Mental illness can pose specific obstacles to treatment, such as low motivation, fear of sharing with others, difficulty with concentration, and emotional volatility.
-The treatment team must take a collaborative approach, working closely with the patient to motivate and assist them through the steps of recovery.
+The treatment team must take a collaborative approach, working closely with the client to motivate and assist them through the steps of recovery.

 To produce the best outcomes from treatment, the treatment team must be trained and educated in both mental health care and recovery services.
 Our ARS team is led by psychiatrists and physicians who have experience and education in both of these important areas.
 Cross-trained therapists, nurses, holistic therapists, and nutritionists contribute their knowledge and experience to the treatment of co-occurring disorders.

-Most importantly, in order to ensure consistency in treatment, the team must collaborate actively with each other and with the patient’s personal physician or psychiatrist.
+Most importantly, in order to ensure consistency in treatment, the team must collaborate actively with each other and with the client’s personal physician or psychiatrist.
 Otherwise, there may be conflicts in therapeutic goals, prescribed medications, and other crucial aspects of the treatment plan.
-At ARS, we work hand in hand with referring health care providers to achieve true continuity of care for our patients.
+At ARS, we work hand in hand with referring health care providers to achieve true continuity of care for our clients.

-Integrated programs for co-occurring disorders are provided at The Recovery Village, our residential facility in Umatilla, and at Next Step Village, our aftercare center in Orlando.
-Together with Central Florida Detox, our acute medical detox center in Orlando, our facilities cover a full continuum of care, from detoxification to residential treatment, outpatient care, aftercare, and sober living programs.
-Our case managers and discharge planners help take care of our patients’ psychosocial needs, such as family responsibilities and financial obligations, so that they can concentrate on recovery.
+Integrated programs for co-occurring disorders are provided at The Recovery Village.
+Together with Central Florida Detox, our medical detox center in Orlando, our facilities cover a full continuum of care, from detoxification to residential treatment, outpatient care, aftercare, and sober living programs.
+Our case managers and discharge planners help take care of our clients’ psychosocial needs, such as family responsibilities and financial obligations, so they can concentrate on recovery.

 The expected course of treatment for co-occurring disorders begins with detoxification.
-Our medication-assisted, progressive approach to detox makes this process much smoother and more comfortable for our patients.
-Once the body is stronger and the mind is clear, our patients are ready to begin the deeper explorations of therapy.
+Our medication-assisted, progressive approach to detox makes this process much smoother and more comfortable for our clients.
+Once the body is stronger and the mind is clear, our clients are ready to begin the deeper explorations of therapy.
 In residential treatment, they can focus completely on recovery activities while living in a stable, structured environment.

-The length of stay for a patient with co-occurring disorders is based on the patient’s needs, goals, and personal development.
-ARS facilities do not impose an arbitrary deadline on our substance abuse programs, especially in the case of patients with complicated psychiatric needs.
-These individuals often require more extensive treatment, so that their symptoms and concerns can be fully addressed.
+The length of stay for a client with co-occurring disorders is based on the individual’s needs, goals and personal development.
+ARS facilities do not impose an arbitrary deadline on our substance abuse programs, especially in the case of clients with complicated psychiatric needs.
+These individuals often require more extensive treatment, so their symptoms and concerns can be fully addressed.

 Recovery is a lifelong process of growth and self-discovery.
 At ARS, we continue to support our rehab graduates through alumni services, transitional accommodations, and sober activities.
-In particular, our patients with co-occurring disorders may require ongoing therapeutic support.
-If you are ready to reach out for help for yourself or someone else, our network of facilities is ready to welcome you into our continuum of care.
+In particular, clients with co-occurring disorders may require ongoing therapeutic support.
+If you’re ready to reach out for help for yourself or someone else, our network of facilities is ready to welcome you into our continuum of care.
 Call the toll-free number at any of our treatment centers for information on our advanced, evidence-based programs.